SweGortz/smart-city-iot/README.md

 ## Getting Started

-To run the application we recommend that you download it from google [play store](todo) and then follow the [usage guide in the wiki](todo)
+To test the application we recommend that you download it from [google play store](todo) and then follow the [usage guide in the wiki](todo)

 ### Prerequisites